cwt/Grok3API/README.md

 You don’t need to do anything manually — just run the code, and it will work!

 ---

-## 💾 Saving Cookies

-After retrieval, cookies are saved to the `cookies.txt` file.

-On subsequent runs, the client will automatically use them unless you provide your own.

----

 ## 📋 Response Processing

-The `create` method returns a `GrokResponse` object.
+The `send_message` method returns a `GrokResponse` object.
 Here’s an example of working with it:

 ```python
 from grok3api.client import GrokClient